lllong33/attribution-playbook/models/overview.md

 your own dbt project, but instead provides a good starting point for building similar data models for your own business.

-The SQL in this project is compatible with Snowflake¹.
+The SQL in this project is compatible with postgres.

 If you want to run this project yourself to play with it (assuming you have dbt installed):